 Paraguay Rainforests Disappearing

-Recent investigative reports by the New York Times and BBC News have found that the Chaco rainforest region of Paraguay is quickly disappearing, and may be completely deforested within twenty to thirty years.
+Investigative reports by the New York Times have found that the Chaco rainforest region of Paraguay is quickly disappearing, and may be completely deforested within twenty to thirty years.

 The Chaco region is a dense lowland rainforest, one of the last regions of South America to be developed outside of the Amazon.